Skip advert

 Advertisement - Article continues below

-The dual-screen set-up looks great, particularly in Pure Panel Pro guise, where the two screens are seamlessly joined together.
+The dual-screen set-up looks great, where the two screens are seamlessly joined together.
 Better still, the graphics look sharp, plus the reversing camera has great definition, too.
-More importantly, Vauxhall has stuck with physical shortcut buttons and climate controls that are easier to use when on the move than touch-sensitive sliders, which have been a real bugbear of the VW Golf.
+More importantly, Vauxhall has stuck with physical shortcut buttons and climate controls that are easier to use when on the move than touch-sensitive sliders, which have been a real bugbear of the Volkswagen Golf.

 Boot space, comfort & practicality

-The Vauxhall Astra Electric is comfortable and refined, but suffers from cramped rear seats
+The Vauxhall Astra Electric is comfortable and refined, but is cramped for taller passengers sitting in the back

-The relatively short wheelbase compared with its rivals means occupants in the rear seats will find things a little tighter.
-Not only is legroom below class standards, taller passengers will find their head touches the ceiling.
+The relatively short wheelbase compared with its rivals means occupants in the rear seats will find things a little tight.
+Not only is legroom below class standards set by rivals like the Skoda Elroq, but taller passengers will find their heads touching the roof lining.
 Still, there is at least decent space for their feet to slide under the front seats, plus there are ISOFIX points fitted on the outer rear seating positions.

 Advertisement - Article continues below